Gain a comprehensive baseline knowledge of strategic workforce planning that you can apply in the workplace

 Why managing change is important

 Change management matters not least because change is taking place at an accelerating pace and there’s evidence change initiatives often fail.
-Our research has found that fewer than 60% of re-organisations met their stated objectives - usually bottom line improvement.
+The complexities and difficulties of delivering change are well established, with failure rates frequently cited as high as 70%.
 Failure to introduce effective change can have a high impact: loss of market position, removal of senior management, loss of stakeholder credibility, loss of key employees, and reduction in employee engagement and motivation.

 Organisational forms are themselves evolving.
 Increasing competitive challenges and the need to be responsive to changing environments are resulting in new organisational models.
 Traditional models following functional or matrix lines are being supplemented by models that rely on project teams, networks and virtual structures.
+The COVID-19 crisis has seen many organisations rapidly shift their model of how and where work gets done.
 Change management responses will also have to be adaptive.

 In theory, some of these newer models, for example virtual and project-based structures, allow increased flexibility to respond to change.
-However they are not always introduced uniformly, and in practice often bring other issues that affect change management, for example ability to share knowledge and to operate efficiently.
+However, they are not always introduced uniformly, and in practice often bring other issues that affect change management, for example ability to share knowledge and to operate efficiently.
 They may also impact communication or employee commitment, which themselves have implications for change effectiveness.
+People can feel isolated or lose some of the identity or routine that they’d become accustomed to.

 Issues in the change management process